matthewdeaves/willow/DeveloperGuide.md

 - Generating article tags based on the article's title and content
 - Considering existing tags to avoid duplication

-This class interacts with the AipromptsTable to fetch task-specific prompt data, ensuring that the tag generation process is customizable and can be fine-tuned as needed.
-Developers can extend this class to implement more advanced tagging features, such as hierarchical tagging or tag recommendations based on user behavior.
+##### Classes Summary
+The Generator/Analyzer classes use the AipromptsTable to retrieve task-specific prompt data from the `aipromtps` table and serve as a foundation for developing specialized Anthropic API interactions or as a template for integrating other AI services.

 ### Environment Configuration with `config/.env.example`